chubbymaggie/codemap/README.md

 Codemap is a binary analysis tool for "run-trace visualization" provided as IDA plugin.

-Unlike DBI(Dynamic Binary Instrumentation) based tools such as Intel PIN or QEMU, Codemap uses 'breakpoints' for tracing the program.
+Unlike DBI(Dynamic Binary Instrumentation) based tools such as Intel PIN or QEMU, Codemap uses 'tracepoints' for generating the register/memory information while the program's control flow passes the tracepoint.

-If the program hits a breakpoint, Codemap breakpoint handler is invoked as a callback function then proper action for trace is taken and program continues.
+If the program hits a tracepoint, Codemap call-back handler is invoked then proper action for trace is taken; and program continues.
 This might sound like a slow/inefficient approach for execution tracing.
 However, there are two major advantages by tracing the binary in this manner.